 The worst geological related hazard in the province's history was one of coastal flooding associated with the Grand Banks tsunami that struck the Burin Peninsula in 1929.
 Incidences of coastal flooding in Newfoundland and Labrador are shown on the map below.
-The larger version provides pop-up information on locations, dates, deaths, and injuries, along with other comments and an accompanying table.

 Possibly the most vulnerable area to coastal flooding in the province is Placentia.
 The town has a history of flooding, aggravated by urban development over the past 15 to 25 years into the area directly behind the beach.

 Reproduced by permission of the Government of Newfoundland and Labrador © 1990.

 Flooding in Placentia occurs either as a result of high water levels in the estuary (which may be caused by storm runoff, storm surge, high tides, or a combination of these) or as a result of storm wave run-up and overtopping along the outer beach, or both.
 The most damaging recent flood event occurred in January 1982, when high waves were superimposed on very high tides.
 Severe flooding also occurred in December 1983 and (less severe) at Christmas 1992.
 The Department of Municipal Affairs has responded to this problem by constructing shoreline defenses, at a cost of about $3 000 000.